mkelley/mskpy/README.rst

 mskpy
 =====

-MSK's personal Python library, mostly for astronomy work.
+MSK's personal Python library, mostly for astronomy work.  **This version is for Python 2.7 and as of January 2016 is not actively maintained.**

 Requires: numpy, scipy, astropy v1.0.